@layer

 }

-directive when adding custom component styles if you want to refer to any of the values defined in your theme
+Use the theme function or @apply directive when adding custom component styles if you want to refer to any of the values defined in your theme.

 @tailwind base;